Saturday, November 23, 2024

 I understand for the first time what it really meant to join the Resistance -- often abandoning every semblance of normal life to live like a hunted animal, for a time indeterminate.

 After three seasons, from the perspective of 1942, one can't help but see it through to the turning of the tide.
-What will become, for example, of the police superieur Muller, who delights in extracting confessions by snipping strategic and most sensitive spots with the little wire cutters that he keeps in the drawer of his elegant desk?
+What will become, for example, of the SD Gruppenfuehrer Muller, who delights in extracting confessions by snipping strategic and most sensitive spots with the little wire cutters that he keeps in the drawer of his elegant desk?

 Meanwhile, resonating at the Hour of the Wolf: